Can A Substance Abuse Counselor Help Me?

 Group therapy may be another option when it comes to getting treatment.
 With this type of therapy, you may be in a setting with other people who are also experiencing problems with use.
 This type of therapy can enable you to get and give support; each person in the group typically understands what the others in the group are going through and how the recovery process feels.

-The process of quitting and how addiction counselors help
+The process of quitting

 Stopping anything that you may be addicted to without supervision or a gradual weaning process (which can be impossible to do properly in a home setting) can be dangerous because it may cause a shock to your system.
 With medical intervention, you can get through the detox process in an easier and safer way.

 When the detox process is over, you'll have stopped using the substance entirely.
 The focus then redirects to helping you stay on that path.
-If you've gone through the process of detoxification and quitting, it can be vital that you avoid drinking or consuming any kind of drugs.
+If you've gone through the process of detoxification and quitting, it can be vital that you avoid drinking or consuming any kind of substances.
 It is typically recommended that recreational use of drugs and alcohol be avoided.
 This can be difficult for someone who started out using alcohol or drugs as a social aid since it may mean finding new ways to interact with friends and peers.
 Still, ensuring you stay away from substances can be crucial to your overall health.

 iStock